 1. Identify and catalog your information assets

 The first step in a risk assessment is to make sure that you have a comprehensive list of your informational assets.
 It’s important to remember that different roles and different departments will have different perspectives on what the most important assets are, so you should get input from more than one source here.
-For salespeople, the most important information asset might be your company’s CRM, while IT likely sees the servers they maintain as a higher priority, while HR’s most important information asset is confidential employee information.
+The most important information asset for salespeople might be your company’s CRM.
+At the same time, IT likely sees the servers they maintain as a higher priority, while HR’s most important information asset is confidential employee information.

 Below is a sample data classification framework.
 For more information on how to classify data, please refer to this article from Sirius Edge.

 Once you have your data classified, you can zero in on the most sensitive data and see how it is being handled.